CaNS-World/CaNS-Fizzy/docs/INFO_VISU.md

 ### 2D fields

-The procedure for visualizing 2D field data that is saved by *CaNS-Fizzy* in `out2d.h90` is exactly the same; albeit the correct log file should be selected. *CaNS-Fizzy* saves by default field data in a plane of constant `y=ly/2`, and logs the saves to a file named `log_visu_2d_slice_1.out`.
-If more planes are saved, the user should make sure that one log file per plane is saved by *CaNS-Fizzy* (e.g. if another plane is saved, the log file written in `out2d.h90` could be named `log_visu_2d_slice_2.out`); see `out2d.h90` for more details.
+The procedure for visualizing 2D field data that is saved by *CaNS-Fizzy* in `out2d.h90` is exactly the same; albeit the correct log file should be selected.
+The code saves by default field data in a plane of constant `y=ly/2`, and logs the saves to a file named `log_visu_2d_slice_1.out`.
+If more planes are saved, the user should make sure that one log file per plane is saved (e.g. if another plane is saved, the log file written in `out2d.h90` could be named `log_visu_2d_slice_2.out`); see `out2d.h90` for more details.
 The corresponding steps to generate the Xdmf file would be, for instance:

 ~~~
  $ python write_xdmf.py